Marjorie E. Chapman Memorial "Everybody Matters" Essay Scholarship

 - supportive recommendation from a teacher, counselor or supervisor.

 Selection of the recipients and the scholarship amount will be determined by the St. Louis Community Foundation from information provided by the applicant, the school, and the recommender.
 The Marjorie E. Chapman Memorial Scholarship Advisory Committee will make recommendations to the Community Foundation about the strength of the essays.
+Incomplete applications will not be considered.
+Please answer all questions that apply to you, even if they are not marked “required.”
+The following information will be shared with Barry-Wehmiller: name, contact information and college for those selected for awards.

 The Marjorie E. Chapman Memorial “Everybody Matters” Essay Scholarship is a one-year award.
 Recipients may apply annually by completing a new application, including a new essay, in subsequent undergraduate years.
 Each year’s application will be evaluated independent of previous status.